Tequintavirus: History

 According to ICTV's 1996 report, the genus T5likevirus was first accepted under the name T5-like phages, assigned only to family Siphoviridae.
 The whole family was moved to order Caudovirales in 1998, and the genus was renamed to T5-like viruses in ICTV's 7th Report in 1999.
-In 2012, it was renamed again to T5likevirus.
-The genus was later renamed to Tequintavirus and placed in the newly established family Demerecviridae.
+In 2013, it was renamed to T5likevirus, and in 2016 it was renamed again to T5virus.
+In 2020, The genus was renamed to Tequintavirus and placed in the newly established family Demerecviridae and subfamily Markadamsvirinae.